Katatunga/MapnikTileServer/docs/troubleshooting.rst

     celeryworker_1   | Mapnik LOG> 2020-02-10 12:17:53: warning: unable to find face-name 'unifont Medium' in FontSet 'fontset-1'
     celeryworker_1   | Mapnik LOG> 2020-02-10 12:17:53: warning: unable to find face-name 'unifont Medium' in FontSet 'fontset-2'

-How to delte just all django ohdm tables
+How to delete just all django ohdm tables
 ----------------------------------------

 To just delete django ``OHDM`` tables and not the other django tables like users